What Is ACH Debit Block? And Why Is It Important?

 Can ACH payments be blocked?

-A business can block ACH payments with a feature called ACH debit block.
+A business can block ACH payments by setting up an ACH debit block.
 This prevents anyone from electronically withdrawing money from its bank account.
 You may also be able to set up positive pay, which allows you to approve a list of electronic payments and review all other ACH requests.

 How do I stop unauthorized ACH payments?

-Set up an ACH debit block (typically, this is for business accounts) to prevent any electronic withdrawals from an account.
-If you want to allow expected ACH payments to process uninterrupted, set up positive pay, allowing only approved payments to go through.
-For your personal accounts, you may be able to set up alerts every time an ACH debit occurs in your account.
-If you notice any unauthorized activity, report it to your bank immediately.
+You can set up an ACH debit block (typically, this is for business accounts) to prevent any electronic withdrawals from an account.
+If you want to allow expected ACH payments to process uninterrupted, you can set up positive pay, allowing only approved payments to go through.
+For personal accounts, you may be able to set up alerts for every ACH debit, so if you notice any unauthorized activity, you can report it to your bank immediately.

 What happens if an ACH transfer fails?